Pruning has a disparate impact on model accuracy: Fairness analysis in pruning: Roadmap

 The next sections analyze the effect of gradient norms and the Hessian to unfairness in the pruned models.
 The theoretical claims are supported and complemented by analytical results.
 These results use the UTKFace dataset \cite{zhifei2017cvpr} for a vision task whose goal is to classify ethnicity.
 The experiments use a ResNet-18 architecture and the pruning counterparts remove the $P\%$ parameters with the smallest absolute values for various $P$.
 All reported metrics are normalized and an average of 10 repetitions.
 While the theoretical analysis focuses on the notion of disparate impacts under the lens of excessive loss, the empirical results report differences in accuracy of the resulting models.
 The empirical results thus reflect the setting commonly adopted when measuring accuracy parity \cite{zhao2019inherent}.

-The paper reports a glimpse of the empirical results, with the purpose of supporting the theoretical claims, and extended experiments, as well as additional descriptions of the datasets and settings, are reported in Appendix \ref{sec:additional_results} and \ref{sec:additional_results}.
+We report a glimpse of the empirical results, with the purpose of supporting the theoretical claims, and extended experiments, as well as additional descriptions of the datasets and settings, are reported in Appendix \ref{sec:additional_results}.